-If it is a true emergency, have someone call 911 or take you to the nearest emergency room.
-Please contact your immediate instructor or School Director to help facilitate.
+In the event of an emergency, have someone call 911 or go to the nearest emergency room.
+Please contact your immediate instructor/supervisor or Campus Security Authority to help facilitate.
 Any additional medical care that is needed will be coordinated through them.
 After hours medical care is available 24 hours a day, seven (7) days a week (including holidays) in nearby urgent care centers.
-If for some reason the employee should go to the Emergency Room or Urgent Care facility, the employer, and/or the subcontractor must call the School Director immediately, or no later than, the next business day to report such visits.
+If for some reason the employee should go to the Emergency Room or Urgent Care facility, the employer, and/or the subcontractor must call the Campus Security Authority immediately, or no later than, the next business day to report such visits.

-If a student suffers an on-campus related injury/illness, a Student Accident Report (Addendum A) should be completed on the same day of the incident and submitted to the Director of Administration on the sameday.
-The Administration Director will retain a copy for DSDT's files and add a copy to the student's files.
-For non- students or subcontractors that suffer work related injury/illness, a Public Incident Report (Addendum B) should be completed on the same day of the incident and submitted to the Director of Administration that day.
+If a student suffers an on-campus related injury/illness, a Student Accident Report (Addendum A) should be completed on the same day of the incident and submitted to the Campus Security Authority on the sameday.
+The Campus Security Authority will retain a copy for DSDT's files and add a copy to the student's files.
+For non- students or subcontractors that suffer work related injury/illness, a Public Incident Report (Addendum B) should be completed on the same day of the incident and submitted to the Campus Security Authority that day.
 The director will then file in a timely manner or within the 24-hr. period.